theirc/airbel/src/_expertise_areas/design.md

 layout: expertise_area
 title: Design
 description: >-
-  Human-centered design can be used to help solve some of the world’s biggest problems.
-Our design-led approach centers the people facing these problems.
-It focuses on understanding people’s desires and needs, coming up with new ideas, and rapidly prototyping potential solutions.
+  Human-centered design is an approach to problem solving and innovation that puts people at the center.
+We start by understanding the people we aim to design for and co-create different solutions with them, testing ideas through an iterative process.
+This ensures that the innovations we design and scale have real value for our users.
 icon_path: /img/icons/expertise-icon-design-white.png
 ---